INL/BlackLab/doc/technical/design/plan-parallel.md

 The `==>` operator is a new type of relation operator that finds all relations where the source of the relation is part of the left side hit.
 It also finds a right side span that encompasses all the matching relations' targets.
 It also required that the right side span contains a hit for the given right side query (here `'wie' [] 'und' []`), if any such query was given.

 The `@de` at the end of the relation operator shows that the relations we're looking for must be cross-field relations pointing from the current field (`contents__nl`, as indicated by the `@nl` at the start) to the `contents__de` field.
-It also means that we automatically look for relation class `pal` (parallel alignments).
-Of course, the `==>` operator still supports the same relation class/type filters if necessary.
+It also means that we automatically look for relation class `al__de` (alignments with German); that is, `@de` changes the default relation class to `al` and appends the version code to the class.
+Of course, the `==>` operator still supports the same relation class/type filters if necessary, so you can specify a different class or type.

 > Be careful not to put a space before `@de`; this wouldn't discard alignment relations to different versions and will therefore yield meaningless results. (**NOTE:** we should probably recognize this situation and do the right thing automatically)

-This operator returns the left span and two captures: the list of relations as `rels_de` and the right part as `target_de`.
+This operator returns the left span and two captures: the list of relations as `rels__de` and the right part as `target__de`.
 The captures will indicate relations pointing to the `contents__de` field, or the capture itself being from that field.

 If the default capture names don't work for you, you rename them: